 - The workload is lighter, and although this sounds nice at first, you may not be fully prepared for the amount of work that is required at a four-year college.

 - It might be harder to get into your four-year school as a transfer; admission rates tend to be slightly lower for transfer students.

 - Transfer scholarships might be limited.

-- You would miss many social opportunities and opportunities to meet people unique to freshman year.
+- You would miss many social opportunities and opportunities to meet people that are unique to freshman year.

-- It can be harder to feel like you fit in at the university you are attending and with the people in your classes who have known each other for longer.
+- It can be harder to feel like you fit in at the university you are attending, especially with the people in your classes who have known each other for longer.

 For many students, the transfer route is a good way to go; it helps you adjust to college courses and save up money before you head off on your own to a four-year university.
 Other students with a clear idea of what they want to study might be better off going straight into a four-year college.
 But no matter what your college decision, there is always a silver lining.